gregmulvihill/multi-tiered-memory-architecture/README.md

 The Multi-Tiered Memory Architecture (MTMA) Orchestration Agent is a sophisticated system designed to provide AI systems with a human-like memory architecture.
 It creates a unified persistence layer across multiple AI contexts, enabling continuous learning, context preservation, and coordinated multi-agent behavior.

-MTMA serves as the foundation layer in a larger AI ecosystem:
+MTMA is part of a larger ecosystem:
-- It provides memory services to [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents)
+- It serves as the foundational memory layer for [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai)'s strategic orchestration
-- It supports the strategic goals of [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai)
+- It provides memory persistence and knowledge sharing for [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents)

 ## Ecosystem Architecture

-MTMA operates as the foundation layer in a three-tier architecture:
+MTMA functions as the foundational persistence/knowledge layer in a three-tier architecture:

 ```
 ┌─────────────────────────────────────────────────┐